leanprover/theorem_proving_in_lean4/type_classes.md

 # end Ex
 ```

-Note `Inhabited.default` doesn't have any explicit argument.
+Note `Inhabited.default` doesn't have any explicit arguments.

 An element of the class ``Inhabited a`` is simply an expression of the form ``Inhabited.mk x``, for some element ``x : a``.
 The projection ``Inhabited.default`` will allow us to "extract" such an element of ``a`` from an element of ``Inhabited a``.